RosettaCommons/rosetta/rosetta_database/scoring/score_functions/hbonds/sp2_params/README.txt

-Generated HBond parameters by Matthew O'Meara and Andrew Leaver-Fay (OLF) in 2011
+Generated HBond parameters by Matthew O'Meara and Andrew Leaver-Fay in 2011-2012

-These are the OLF_params_7ab set.
+This is the 8b parameter set.

 README.txt: this file
 schema.sql: sql schema definition for tables